-Other equipment / material requirements
+Other technology requirements / equipment / material

 Programming languages, platforms, as well as software applications and tools, such as Spark, Mahout, R/RStudio, Python, WEKA, Tableau, etc. that will be required for this class are either free to download, or the instructor will provide the students with academic licenses.
 Students will be informed in class and via Canvas ahead of time in order to install all required software.